KitApps/schema-refined/README.md

 ## schema-refined

-Powerful "refined" steroids for `schema` library.
+Powerful "refined" steroids for [schema](https://github.com/plumatic/schema) library.

 Type refinement is all about making the types (schemas) more precise to keep you away from errors and bugs.
-All heavy lifting of checking/validation the shape of the data is done by [schema](https://github.com/plumatic/schema) library.
+All heavy lifting of checking/validation the shape of the data is done by `schema` library.
 Here we introduce a few new concepts to make schemas flexible and more expressive:

 * `types` are basically schemas (see `Schema` protocol).
 All operations with types return types, but we're trying to deal with them as data not just functions.
-We gain a lot from such approach (`schema` would force you treat you type checks as black boxes)
+We gain a lot from such approach (`schema` would force you treat your type checks as black boxes)

 * `predicates`, like `(LessThan 10)` or `NonEmpty`, that you can combine using logical operations `and`, `or`, `not` etc (or define your own)

 * product types with `Struct` that you can accrete and reduce "on fly" (think, as maps on steroids)

-* sum types with explicit dispatching that you can use not loosing flexibility (think, as schema's `conditional` on steroids)
+* sum types with explicit dispatching that you can use not loosing flexibility (think, as `schema/conditional` on steroids)

-* `refined` to glue all the above together (think, as schema's `constrained` on steroids)
+* `refined` to glue all the above together (think, as `schema/constrained` on steroids)

 And more!